UBC-MDS/our_changing_world/proposal.md

-# Proposal for Our Changing Wordl Dashboard
+# Proposal for Our Changing World Dashboard

 ## Motivation